guildai/guildai/guild/tests/steps-restart.md

 - delete a run step link -> should auto-recreate it as if new run

-- show use of batch (default and random)
+- show use of random batch